Man charged with stealing weapons, other items from more than 100 storage units in region

 Covey said Pasterchek told him he was unemployed and said “he was having a hard time finding a job.”

-Medina sheriff’s detectives tracked Pasterchek down using mobile phone records that showed where his Rittman home is.
+Medina sheriff’s detectives tracked Pasterchek down using mobile phone records that showed the location of his Rittman home.

 Detectives watched for Pasterchek to leave his home, and working with Rittman police, arrested him during a traffic stop.